 With the Solar Farm site being flanked by a newly created industrial land subdivision, it will help further the development of Industry in the Gunnedah township and surrounding areas; IBE plans to supports local community initiatives and when the project moves into operation, IBE aims to be an active member of the community by building a Solar Information Centre at the GSF site for locals and tourists visiting the area.

-Construction of the Industrial Park bordering the Solar Farm is underway now; Construction of the Solar Farm is planned to begin by Spring 2017, with a completion date slated for early 2018.
+Construction of the Industrial Park bordering the Solar Farm is almost complete; Construction of the Solar Farm is planned to begin in 2021.

 The Engineering, Procurement and Construction (EPC) has been locally contracted wherever possible with renewable energy specialists being bought in where appropriate.